Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor-first-steps.md

 > As you run towards the distressed call of the guard, you hear the creaking of wood.
 Behind the manor, you see X little shrubs trying to scratch the guard as he deflects their attacks with his scimitar, and a menacing, giant tree is approaching from farther away.
 Roll initiative!

 Have the player make a DC 10 Intelligence (Nature) check.
 On success, they realize that Fire damage will kill the tree and the shrubs more quickly than other physical attacks.
+Also Piercing damage will be weaker than other damage types.

 Everyone except Simon and Krogg will join this fight.